-Heat sink shall be made of copper, copper-molybdenum-copper or CIC.
+Heat sinks shall be made of copper and inserts of copper-molybdenum-copper, CIC or AlN.

 1 Heat sinks can be foils covering the entire surface of a layer or inserts placed locally under a specific component.

 2 Heat sinks that consist of a copper layer can be made by using copper foil or copper clad laminate.
 The advantage of a foil is the ability of prepreg to fill clearances from both sides.
 The advantages of copper clad laminate is better registration, ease in handling and processing and the possibility of more complex electrical routing in case of split ground planes on heat sinks.